jklinges14/Machine-Learning-Challenge/README.md

 Reporting
 •	Created a README that reports a comparison of each model's performance as well as a summary about my findings and any assumptions I made based on my model.
 ________________________________________
-Resources
+Resources:

 •	Exoplanet Data Source
 •	Scikit-Learn Tutorial Part 1
 •	Scikit-Learn Tutorial Part 2
 •	Grid Search
 ________________________________________
-Considerations Thoughout The Process
+Considerations Thoughout The Process:

 •	Start by cleaning the data, removing unnecessary columns, and scaling the data.
 •	Not all variables are significant be sure to remove any insignificant variables.
 •	Make sure your sklearn package is up to date.
 •	Try a simple model fi
 ________________________________________
-Submission
+Submission:

 Create a Jupyter Notebook for each model and host the notebooks on GitHub.
 Create a file for your best model and push to GitHub